imoore76/ldlm/docs/concepts.rst

 Each lock requires a small, but non-zero amount of memory.
 For performance reasons, "idle" (unlocked) locks in LDLM live until an internal lock garbage collection task runs.
-In cases where a large number of locks are continually created, lock garbage collection related settings may need to be tweaked.
+In cases where a large number of locks are continually created at a high rate, lock garbage collection related settings may need to be adjusted.

 :ref:`configuration:Lock Garbage Collection Interval (advanced)` determines how often lock garbage collection will run. :ref:`configuration:Lock Garbage Collection Idle Duration (advanced)`